The Key to Running a Successful Online Meeting Every Time

 6. Distribute your agenda

 Get your attendees to thoroughly read the agenda and accompanying materials before attending.
 This will help them reflect on their ideas, plan for the meeting in advance, and request assistance from others if necessary.
-Not only does this make sure that meetings are kept on track but also encourages more comprehensive dialogue between participants.
+Not only does this ensure meetings stay on track, but it also encourages more comprehensive dialogue among participants.
 Make it unavoidable so that you can rest assured of more successful gatherings!

 7. Rehearse thoroughly (especially if you're running the meeting!)